davetron5000/optparse-plus/tutorial/5_more_features.md

 ```

 We're starting to see a few features of Methadone that need some explanation, such as what those log messages are, and how the
 output of our commands is getting there.
 But first, our `main` method is also becoming pretty messy.
 Since Methadone allows and encourages you to write your app cleanly, we can refactor that code into classes that live inside `lib`.
-We'll see how to do that in the next section
+We'll see how to do that in the next section.